Cleveland Police and Crime Commissioner

 The Cleveland Police and Crime Commissioner is the police and crime commissioner (PCC), an elected official tasked with setting out the way crime is tackled by Cleveland Police in the area of the former county of Cleveland in England.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Cleveland Police Authority.
-The incumbent PCC is Steve Turner, who was elected in May 2021.
+The incumbent PCC is Matt Storey, who was elected in May 2024.
+The Office of the Cleveland Police and Crime Commissioner currently employs 35 staff.